Debian/rsnapshot/README.md

  - WhiteBox Enterprise Linux 3.0
  - Slackware 9.0
  - SuSE: 9.0
+ - Gentoo Linux
  - FreeBSD 4.9-STABLE
  - OpenBSD 3.x
  - Solaris 8 (SPARC and x86)
  - Mac OS X
  - IRIX 6.5

-If this is your first experience with rsnapshot, you may want to read the rsnapshot HOWTO at http://www.rsnapshot.org/.
-The HOWTO will give you a detailed walk-through on how to get rsnapshot up and running in explicit detail.

-For a reference of all available commands, see the rsnapshot man page.
+If this is your first experience with rsnapshot, you may want to read the man page which will give you a detailed walk-through on how to get rsnapshot up and running and also serve as a reference of all available commands.

 If you are upgrading from version 1.1.6 or earlier, make sure you read the file [Upgrading from 1.1](docs/Upgrading_from_1.1).